-A Green Cheek Cornea is quite affordable even with healthcare involved.
+A Green Cheek Conure is quite affordable even with healthcare involved.
 However, to reduce your vet visits and medicinal purchases, you should ensure you keep their habitat clean, provide enough water for them to bathe, and ensure they have the best diet available.

-Also, ensure that their cage is kept free of lice, and they are treated for worms at least every three months.
+Also, ensure that their cage is kept free of lice, and that they are treated for worms at least every 3 months.
 In case you are getting some treatment in their water, ensure you remove any treats or fruits as it may prevent the bird from taking the water with medicine

 $10 – $20 a month

 To have a happy little green bird, ensure you provide a variety for their diet.
-The Green Cheek Conure eats a diet made of seeds and pellets made especially for this type of bird.
+The Green Cheek Conure eats a diet of seeds and pellets made especially for this type of bird.
 Fruits and vegetables are also an important addition to their diet.

 Try changing the food daily as vegetables and fruits tend to gather bacteria which may be a health hazard for the bird.

 Green Cheek Conures like bananas and raisins for treats; however, other kinds of bird treats will also work.
 Depending on the variety of food you offer, you may or may not need to add vitamins to your diet.

 $5 – $20 monthly

 To ensure your pet is always clean, you should provide some warm water for the bird to use as a bath.
 This should happen at least two or three times a week.
 You also have the option of spraying the pet with a spray bottle.

 You should also ensure the bird is in a clean area by changing the litter.